Updated June 2, 2026

 Answer: Being ranked means your page appears in a list of search results.
 Being cited means an AI answer engine names your brand or expert as the source of a definitive answer.
 Ranking requires user click-through; citation delivers authority directly in the AI's synthesized response with no click required.

 For the first two decades of digital marketing, ranking was the game.
 Position one on Google meant visibility, traffic, and authority.
 But the emergence of AI answer engines has separated the act of discovery from the act of ranking in a fundamental way.
-When a buyer asks ChatGPT a question and gets a synthesized answer that names your company as the authoritative voice, they never see a list of ranked results.
-The AI has already decided who wins — and delivered that verdict inline.
+When a buyer asks ChatGPT a question and gets a synthesized answer that names your company as the authoritative voice, they may never see a list of ranked results.
+The AI has effectively made the selection — and delivered it inline.

 Why Rankings Are Becoming Insufficient